gridsome/gridsome.org/docs/README.md

 > Gridsome is an open-source Vue.js-powered modern site generator that helps developers build [JAMstack](/docs/jamstack) websites and PWAs for any data source.
 Gridsome makes it easy and fun for developers to create fast, beautiful websites without needing to become a performance expert.

-## Core features

-- **Local development with hot-reloading** - See code changes in real-time.
-- **Pull data from anywhere** - Use any Headless CMS, APIs or Markdown-files for data.
-- **GraphQL data layer** - Query, filter, paginate from a local unified GraphQL data layer.
-- **File-based page routing** - Quickly create and manage routes with files.
-- **Follows [PRPL pattern](/docs/how-it-works#the-prpl-pattern)** - Gridsome builds ultra performance into every page automatically.
-- **Progressive Images** - Auto image resizing, compressing & lazy loading of images.
-- **Smart link prefetching** - Load next pages when link is in view for ultra fast browsing.
-- **Static files generation** - Deploy securely to any CDN or static web host.

 ## Prerequisites
 You should have basic knowledge about HTML, CSS, [Vue.js](https://vuejs.org) and how to use the [Terminal](https://www.linode.com/docs/tools-reference/tools/using-the-terminal/).
 Knowing how [GraphQL](https://www.graphql.com/) works is a plus, but not required.
 Gridsome is a great way to learn it.